Why Ride Here?

 Most of our trails are awesome to ride all year round, with each season offering a rich kaleidoscope of colours.
 Admire alpine gardens bursting into bud in spring, the intense bloom of summer, and the glorious autumn foliage of exotic trees.
 Winter is particularly special, with white snows blanketing the volcanic plateau and the bonus of snow sports at Mt Ruapehu’s ski resorts.
 (Our bike trails are a fantastic alternative to skiing when the weather doesn’t play ball high up the mountain.)

-Whether you ride with friends, family, colleagues or even strangers you meet along the away, riding the Mountains to Sea will leave you feeling refreshed, inspired, and connected to the world around you.
+Whether you ride with friends, family, colleagues or even strangers you meet along the away, riding the Mountains to Sea's connected pathways will leave you feeling refreshed, inspired, and connected to the world around you.